mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 <span class="admin-task__permissions">Permissions required: User must be marked as staff and ‘Add/edit emergency message’ must be ticked.</span>

-This features allows you to set an emergency message which will be displayed on the homepage.
+This feature allows you to set emergency messages which will be displayed on the homepage or reporting pages; you can have different messages for in/out of hours.

 Certain HTML tags can be used for formatting purposes.
 These are limited to the same set as described in ["HTML content in notices"](#html-content-in-notices).
 You should not use block-level HTML elements